The Scary About Going Bald

 Then it happened one day.
 I realized there was a serious problem.
 I was losing my hair and something had to be done.
 That's when I resolved to face reality and admit I was in fact going bald.
 In the same way, when you find yourself facing some sort of conflict, whether with a person or circumstance - don't ignore it or be in denial.

-Here are five tips to help you when conflicts arise.
+Five tips to help you when conflicts arise

 - Recite.
 Face reality.
 Admit it and recite it out loud to someone.
 Recite is to repeat the words, as from memory, especially in a formal manner: to recite a lesson.
 Admit your part in the situation.